mjkeeble/IronSnippets/README.md

 For a good video on snippets and how to get them installed see here: https://youtu.be/K3gLlZm-m_8

-### the numbersToText file can now be found in the separate [Number Convertes repo](https://github.com/mjkeeble/numberConverters)
+### the numbersToText file can now be found in the separate [Number Converters repo](https://github.com/mjkeeble/numberConverters)

 Have fun,